ecoruh/sidecar/README.md

 # sidecar
-Node.js utility to encode 35 mm or 50 mm crop centered on *.dop files (aka sidecar files) of DxO PhotoLab RAW image processing utility).
+Node.js utility to encode 35 mm or 50 mm centered crop on *.dop files (aka sidecar files) of DxO PhotoLab RAW image processing utility.

 This utility has the ability to process multiple dop files in the current directory.